bridgerwork/bridgerwork.github.io/README.md

 ## How to run the site on your local machine

-1. Clone or download this repo
-2. Open index.html in your browser of choice
+1. It's on the web, so just point your browser to [bridger.work](https://bridger.work); it'll know what to do.
-3. Enjoy with a cool beverage.
+2. Enjoy with a cool beverage.

 ## Reporting issues on github